2024 FIBA 3x3 U18 World Cup – Men's tournament

-The 2024 FIBA 3x3 U18 World Cup – Men's tournament is the eleventh edition of this competition.
-For the fourth time, the event is being held in Debrecen, and Hajdú–Bihar County, Hungary.
-It will be contested by 17 teams.
+The 2024 FIBA 3x3 U18 World Cup – Men's tournament was the eleventh edition of this competition.
+For the fourth time, the event was held in Debrecen, in Hajdú–Bihar County, Hungary.
+It was contested by 17 teams.

-United States won their third title, after defeated Spain 21–13 in the final.
+The United States won their third title after defeating Spain 21–13 in the final.

 Host selection

-For the fourth time in a row, Hungarian city, Debrecen, and Hajdú–Bihar County, was given the hosting rights.
+For the fourth time in a row, the Hungarian city Debrecen, in Hajdú–Bihar County, was given the hosting rights.